aldendirks/MycoCosm_genome_downloader/Readme.md

 ```
 python mycocosm_genome_downloader.py --getgenomelist
-python mycocosm_genome_downloader.py -o $out --getgenomelist
+python mycocosm_genome_downloader.py --getgenomelist -o $out
 ```

-The list of genomes is a comma-separated value file which enlists all current projects ("**portals**") in MycoCosm (`MycoCosm_Genome_list.csv`).
+The genomes list is a comma-separated file which includes all current projects ("**portals**") in MycoCosm (`MycoCosm_Genome_list.csv`).
 Note: it uses ISO-8859-15 encoding.

-2. Obtain a list of files to download using either the default output directory or specifying your own and optionally including credentials files for easier running.
+2. Obtain a list of files to download using either the default output directory or specifying your own and optionally including a credentials files for easier log in.

 ```
 python mycocosm_genome_downloader.py --getxml